hongyuanjia/eplusr/README.md

 }
 ```

-The measure (function) `set_infil_rate` is pretty simple.
-First, it gets
+The measure `set_infil_rate()` is pretty simple.
+First, it gets all
-all objects in class `"ZoneInfiltration:DesignFlowRate"`.
-Then it sets
+objects in class `ZoneInfiltration:DesignFlowRate`.
+Then it sets ACH in
-ACH in all zones as the input value.
+all zones to the input value.

-Now, let’s use apply this measure to the model with different
+Now, let’s apply this measure to the seed model with different
-infiltration rates from 0.0 to 4.0.
+infiltration rates from 0.0 to 4.0, respectively.

 ``` r
 param$apply_measure(set_infil_rate, seq(0, 4, by = 1), .names = NULL)